 That is what my strategy would be should I play the course again.

 The back nine starts with “Old Bastard.”
 I guess you can use colorful metaphors as names of the holes, you just can’t utter them while playing the holes.
+Which in itself is a cruel irony.
 This 420 yard par four has what could be the narrowest fairway on the course.
 At its widest point it is probably less than 30 yards across.
 The hole is rated as the second hardest hole on Pikewood.
 The fairway starts after a 160 yard carry over a pond and some rough.
 It then bends a little from right to left and ends at a green with a long bunker on the left side and two small ones on the right.
 I hit my drive to the right rough.

 I advanced the ball to the first cut of rough to the right of the fairway about 50 yards from a flag positioned in the middle of the green.